Foot & Ankle Problems

 Applying an ice pack to the region regularly, making sure your keep the joint moving and applying weight to the joint when possible are just a few simple basic strategies to help with most foot and ankle problems.
 We recommend that you consult The Chiropractor at our clinic to treat the problem and to reduce the chance of the ankle pain coming back.

-The Chiropractor will be able to diagnose, treat and advise you on your foot /ankle pain.
+The Chiropractor will be able to advise you on your foot /ankle pain.
 Our aim is to get your ankle functioning as best possible as soon as possible using manipulation, soft tissue techniques, and a variety of progressed home and in clinic exercises and rehab plans.